 Then, you’ll just need a piping bag and tips (and different colored icing) for the face and scarf.

-If you don’t want to make a snowman face cake and want a full snowman, try this pan instead.
+If you don’t want to make just a snowman face cake and want a full snowman (like a snowman sheet cake), try this pan instead.

 Snowman Cake paired with The Snowman Children’s Book